sunnysallow/sunnysallow/README.md

 ⚠️ NEVER COPY MY SKINS UNLESS I TELL YOU YOU CAN COPY.
 REFERENCING IS OKAY!

-💢 I love c + h, I'll be fine with it even if I have "dni" in my name. (unless I say otherwise, which I'd like for you to respect!)
+💢 I love c + h and have MAJOR touch comf, I'll be fine with it even if I have "dni" in my name. (unless I say otherwise, which I'd like for you to respect!)

 💭 always interact with a little caution, unless stated in my name to int with extra caution !! (iwec)